 The rest of the time, he is suffering from immaturity in his desire to spend the summer playing D&D with his friends rather than chase girls and hang out at the mall like the rest of the gang.
 He might have been better suited for the Steve and Dustin group where the focus was more on escaping the elevator rather than looking for a makeup gift for Eleven, especially when his frustrations are tossed aside once he realizes that the Mind Flayer has returned.

 Likewise, Jonathan Byers doesn't get much to do either.
-His shining moment is in the hospital scene with Nancy while they are escaping their Flayed bosses and fighting the monster that they meld into.
-It's one of the best sequences of the season, but it's also the bulk of Jonathan's screen time aside from playing sidekick to Nancy's reporter sleuth.
+His shining moment comes in the hospital scene with Nancy while they are escaping their Flayed bosses and fighting the monster that they meld into.
+It's one of the best sequences of the season, but it's also Jonathan's only real contribution to the story aside from playing sidekick to Nancy's teen reporter sleuth.

 Each year, the gang uncovers the same information, battles some monsters, and saves the day.
-Then, all is right in the world, until it isn’t again.
-The story itself moves so slow that by the time any new information is revealed, it leaves more questions than answers.
+Then, all is right in the world... until it isn’t again.
+The story itself moves so slow that by the time any new information is revealed, the season is over, leaving more questions than answers.

 Season two seemed to do a better job of expanding our knowledge of the lab and the Upside Down using Eleven’s back story of the rainbow room, the attack on her mother, the speculation that her “Papa,” Dr. Brenner, is still alive, and her reunion with Kali.
 They might not have been the most interesting elements of the season, but they seemed to be building toward something interesting, or at least backtracking towards the origins of the discovery of the Upside Down and the lab’s experiments on young children, just to be ignored in place of the Russians attempting to undo what was corrected in season two.

 Also, there were certain moments that built up the tension only to fall flat.
-One scene that comes to mind was the Ferris Wheel scene with Holly Wheeler and her parents watching the fireworks from the top of the ride while the Mind Flayer appears to be heading their way.
+One example is the Ferris Wheel scene with Holly Wheeler and her parents watching the fireworks from the top of the ride while the Mind Flayer appears to be heading their way.
 It seemed logical that the monster was going to attack the fair, and when it doesn't, it felt like a missed opportunity to really up the stakes and reveal the existence of the Upside Down to the entire town.

 The momentum stays relatively consistent throughout each episode, slowing at some frustratingly crucial moments to have an unnecessary conversation or to break the tension with humor.
 Though admittedly funny, Dustin and Suzie’s Neverending Story musical number that pauses Hopper and Joyce’s progress in opening a vault containing an important element to their plan is one jarring halt to the pacing as is Robin and Steve’s hijinx after being injected with truth serum.
-I would have preferred a longer showdown between the gang and the Mind Flayer rather than these breaks in the story or at least shifted them to post-battle scenes.
+I would have preferred a longer showdown between the gang and the Mind Flayer rather than these breaks in the story or at least made room for them outside of the battle scenes.

 The final battle was the most action-packed yet.
 Using fireworks as bombs to weaken the Mind Flayer and Billy sacrificing himself to save Eleven were extremely satisfying scenes along with Hopper, Joyce, and Murray’s maze chase through the underground tunnels beneath the mall.
-The too little too late arrival of Hopper’s back up led by Dr. Owens capped it off just right.
-Everyone seemed to have more to do and a crucial part to play.
+The too-little-too-late arrival of Hopper’s backup led by Dr. Owens capped it off just right.